Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

-The dungeon's strongest monster and a servant of the Demon Lord.
+The dungeon's strongest monster and a servant of the Demon Lord, serving as his left arm general.
 It is implied that he knows Boxxo's origins.
-It is later revealed that he lured hunters into the dungeon so he could kill them and use their corpses to reproduce his army, while also attempting to conquer the dungeon for his own means.
+It is later revealed that he lured hunters into the dungeon so he could kill them and use their corpses to reproduce his army, while also attempting to conquer the dungeon and seize its power for his own means.
 He has lots of servants, both humans and supernatural beings, doing his dirty work and is even manipulating Kerioyl and his family into helping him in return for saving their cursed son.
+However, he soon fires Kerioyl and his family along with Sulream for allowing Boxxo to escape, but he arranged for this to happen as part of his plan.
+He eventually succeeds in his goal and sets the dungeon to collapse, escaping to the surface with his army of monsters to attack the fortified city.
+It is later revealed that he is planning to betray his master.
+His true name is revealed to be Ribby.
+He was also the original ruler of the demon realm, but was defeated and forced out of power by the Demon Lord.
+In the end, he is killed by Boxxo and Lammis.